korobi/Korobi/source/channel/requesting.rst

 Requesting Korobi
 =================

-Requesting Korobi for your channel, couldn't be easier!
+Requesting Korobi for your channel couldn't be easier!
 Just ask in #korobi on irc.esper.net.

 Prerequisites